Summer REU: Genes to Ecosystems

 Before you begin your application:

-- Speak with someone who knows you well and who will take the time to complete a brief survey.
+• Speak with someone who knows you well and who will take the time to submit a letter of recommendation and complete a short recommendation survey.
 Discuss with them your goals and how an internship at the Chicago Botanic Garden fits into that plan.

-The following documents are necessary for an application to be considered complete:
+The following are necessary for your online ETAP application to be considered complete:

 Timeline 2025

-- Late March to Early April offers are sent out.
-Those not selected will be notified by April
+• April, 2025 offers are sent out.
+Those not selected will also be notified at this time.

 Frequently Asked Questions